 Although the Supreme Court has upheld the constitutionality of the death penalty, there have been more recent efforts to restrict its use at the state and federal levels.
 For example, the Supreme Court in 2002 prohibited the death penalty for mentally challenged criminals and in 2008 ruled that it could not be used in cases where the victim didn't die.
 Many states have also enacted restrictions on the death penalty or at least slowed their pace of executions, with a handful abolishing it altogether in favor of life sentences.

 Answer Your Questions About the Death Penalty by Talking to an Attorney

 If you're involved in a criminal case where the death penalty is a possibility, you likely already have legal representation (if not, you certainly should).
-If you have questions about the death penalty or any other questions about criminal charges or legal procedures, you may want to consider contacting a seasoned criminal defense attorney who can answer your questions and give you personalized legal advice, should you need it.
+If you have questions about application the death penalty in the U.S. or any other related questions, you may want to consider contacting a seasoned criminal defense attorney who can answer your questions and give you personalized legal advice, should you need it.